refitt/refitt-forecast/README.md

 - loss is L1 error on full forecast

 ### Laundry list:
-- Forecasts for bright transients and decaying transients is not good
+- Forecasts for bright transients is not good
 - Use host info (redshift, offset, morphology)